 After a long and successful career teaching Woven Textiles in Higher Education, she was appointed as a Research Fellow at London Metropolitan University where she had formerly held a teaching post.
 Her research interests focused on the relationship between Hand Craft methodologies and Digital Design practice.

 She played a pivotal role in the development of the Distance Learning Textile courses for the Open College of the Arts from its's inception in 1988, writing course books and as course leader, developing the BA Textile programme.

 Throughout her teaching career she has always maintained her own practice, at first as a freelance designer for Industry and in later years as a Textile Artist.

 She has won a number of prizes and awards which have enabled her to travel extensively and attend overseas courses and conferences.

 She is a Fellow of the Society Designer Craftsmen, a former member of Council and for many years has been instrumental in coordinating the Licentiate Award scheme for new graduates.

-Pat's work is included in the following archive collections
+Pat's work is represented on the The Craft's Council's Directory and included in the following archive collections

 The V&A Textile Collection